AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Optimize across kernel boundaries

-As shown in Figure~\ref{without_fusion}, since \textbf{x} is a sparse data structure, Taichi needs to generate an active list of \textbf{x} to know which elements of \textbf{x} need to be looped over.
-So there are 3 tasks per such a small kernel in synchronous mode.
-If the kernel on the right succeeds the kernel on the left of Figure \ref{without_fusion}, and Taichi performs asynchronous computing, we can fuse the 2 kernels into 1 kernel, perform some analysis to know that the sparsity (i.e., which elements are active) is not changed, and finally get Figure~\ref{with_fusion} after optimizations.
+As shown in Fig.~\ref{without_fusion}, since \textbf{x} is a sparse data structure, Taichi needs to generate an active list of \textbf{x} to know which elements of \textbf{x} need to be looped over.
+So there are 3 tasks per kernel in the original Taichi system.
+Note that the kernels are lightweight here, the running time of list generation tasks is comparable to the essential computation time.
+If the kernel on the right succeeds the kernel on the left of Fig.~\ref{without_fusion}, in our system, we can perform some analysis to know that the mask state of \textbf{x} is not changed, fuse the two kernels into one, and finally get Fig.~\ref{with_fusion} after optimizations.

-In this case, we reduce the number of generated tasks from 6 to 3. {\em Kernel fusion is not new, but fusing kernels that operates on sparse data strictures is a unique challenge in Taichi}, since the iteration over active elements implicitly depends on the mask of the sparse data structures.
+In this case, we reduce the number of generated tasks from 6 to 3.
+Kernel fusion is not new, but fusing kernels that operates{operate} on {\em sparse} data structures is a unique challenge in Taichi, since the iteration over active elements implicitly depends on the mask of the sparse data structures.

-Even if the bodies of both kernels cannot be directly optimized like this example, we can still remove some list generation tasks and reduce running time.
+Even if the bodies of both kernels cannot be optimized in the same way as this example, we can still remove some list generation tasks and reduce running time.
 This can be a significant improvement for small kernels where the list generation time is comparable to the real computation time.